MicrosoftDocs/defender-docs/defender-endpoint/api/device-health-export-antivirus-health-report-api.md

 > [!NOTE]
 >
-> For information about using the **Device health and antivirus compliance** reporting tool in the Microsoft 365 Security dashboard, see: [Device health and antivirus compliance report in Microsoft Defender for Endpoint](../device-health-reports.md).
+> For information about using the **Device health and antivirus compliance** reporting tool in the Microsoft Defender portal, see: [Device health and antivirus compliance report in Microsoft Defender for Endpoint](../device-health-reports.md).
 >

 ## 1 Export health reporting (JSON response)